Arash3f/deploy_django_docker_compose/Python/README.md

 And we can see the project on 127.0.0.1:8000

-> Note: for close docker-compose run this code : `sudo docker-compose down `
+> Note: to close docker-compose run this code : `sudo docker-compose down `

-> Note : for access to project container run this code : `sudo docker exec -it ... sh `
+> Note : to access project container run this code : `sudo docker exec -it python_web_1 sh `